Strategic-Futures-Lab/Topic_Mapping_Pipeline/doc/CompareDistributionModule.md

 documents) and produces a comparison of their distributions.
 Each comparison is saved with the new topics, in their
 ***Topic JSON files*** , and optionally on separate ***Comparison CSV file(s)*** for summary.

-The use of this module is optional, and only fits with the use of the [Document Inference module](InferenceModule.md).
+The use of this module is optional, and only fits with the use of the [Document Inference module](InferenceModule.md): with new documents having their topic distribution inferred, topics have new weights.

 The Compare Distribution module is contained in the `P4_Analysis.TopicDistribution` package, in the `CompareDistributions.java` class.

 ## Specifications

+The Compare Distribution module entry in the project file should have the following structure:
 ```json5
 {...
   "compareDistributions": {